 “URI restored my passion for medicine and my confidence that in making it.
 It also made me aware of the many ways to become a physician and gave me access to valuable contacts who can help me achieve my goals.!” - URI Graduate

-A few of our URI graduates have shared about their experiences in the URI program.
-Please take a look at what they have to say!
+A few of our URI graduates have shared about their experiences in the URI program .
+See what they have to say!